git-pull/tao-of-tmux/manuscript/08-configuration.md

 I> `bind r source ~/.tmux.conf\; display "~/.tmux.conf sourced!"` I>
 I> Now, you can type `Prefix` + `r` to get the config to reload.

+Note that reloading the configuration only *re-runs* the configuration file.
+It will not reset keybindings or styling you apply to tmux.

 ## How configs work